zanedeng/zanejs/packages/appLayout/README.md

-# @google-translate-select/vue3
+# @zanejs/appLayout

-🚀 The package offer vue3 library for @google-translate-select!
+🚀 The package offer appLayout library for @zanejs!

 ## Build